Deepspacee12/Computer_Vison-based-product-recomendation-system/README.md

 # Visual-Based E-Commerce Fashion Recommendation System
 A Deep Learning-based Fashion Recommendation System utilizing the ResNet50 architecture.
 It provides fashion recommendations based on visual similarity.
-This project was completed as part of Samsung's Applied Data Science Course.

 ## Dataset